At least 2 dead after passenger train from Sydney to Melbourne derails

 The XPT train was carrying at least 160 passengers when it derailed at about 7.45pm near the town of Wallan, about 50km north of Melbourne, local media reported.

-Photos posted on social media showed at least one of the train’s carriages lying on its side as passengers stood at the side of the tracks.
+Images posted on social media showed carriages on their side and at angles by the side of the tracks.

-A triage centre has been set up at a nearby petrol station.
+More than twenty emergency vehicles were sent to the scene while a triage centre was set up at a nearby petrol station.

+Ambulance Victoria said one person was flown to Melbourne in an air ambulance and "four people will be taken to hospital in a stable condition".

-It added that it was assessing a large number of passengers, however they are not believed to be seriously injured.
+"A large number of people are being assessed but are not believed to be seriously injured."

-"Fortunately only a few people seemed injured in our carriage," passenger Rickard Scott said on Twitter.
+"Fortunately only a few people seemed injured in our carriage," passenger Rickard Scott wrote on Twitter.

 "Stuff flew everywhere.
 Carriages crumpled at edges.
 We walked out.
 Most people able to walk out."